-(f)(1) (CLASS DEVIATION) See AB 17-02 for details on Treasury's class deviation to this FAR requirement.
-The HCA, without power of delegation, has the authority to make this determination.
+(f)(1) The HCA, without power of delegation, has the authority to make a determination that any acquisition for supplies or services to facilitate defense against or recovery from cyber, nuclear, biological, chemical or radiological attack can be treated as acquisition of commercial products or commercial services.
 The BCPO shall notify the SPE within twenty-four hours of the HCA's determination in accordance with 1001.7000(c).